privacybydesign/pbdf-website/pages/en/irma-verifier.md

 In principle you can choose yourself which attributes you wish to verify in order to authenticate a user.
 A practical requirement is that users must be able to somehow obtain the attributes that you want to verify.
-The Privacy by Design Foundation offers IRMA users, after registration, the possibility to load a number of attributes into their IRMA app --- see the [issuance](/issuance) webpage.
+The Privacy by Design Foundation offers Yivi users, after registration, the possibility to load a number of attributes into their Yivi app --- see the [issuance](/issuance) webpage.
 Subsequently, you can verify these attributes.

 It is expected that the range of attributes will grow in the future.